Embroidery Fonts: 1000+ Designs & Your Guide for Best Results

 ESA Fonts are Easy to Resize

-ESA fonts are 100% object-based making them very friendly when it comes to resizing, especially with increasing size.
+These fonts are 100% object-based making them very friendly when it comes to resizing, especially with increasing size.

+Although the fonts can be decreased marginally, they can be increased in size almost without limitation.
 Because they are objects, you can make changes at the click of a button that will properly adjust effects & stitch settings as the fonts’ size increases.

-ESA Fonts are Easy to Edit & Reshape:
+Embroidery Fonts in Native File Formats Fonts are Easy to Edit & Reshape:

 ESA embroidery fonts add change nodes